Kumara2mahe/ReSume/readme.md

     - As a fancy feature, they can see nice little profile picture once they login and it can also be changed according to their choice.

+    - Resume template which has profile picture is replaced with the user's own profile picture when they download their own.

 <br>

 ### License